-If you’re a receiving carer owed child support and you have information that may help us to collect your overdue child support, you can contact us.
+If you have information that may help us to collect your overdue child support, you can contact us.

 If you receive too much child support

-If your child support details change, you may receive too much child support.
-It's important you tell us as soon as possible about any changes to avoid an overpayment.
+If your child support assessment changes, you may receive too much child support.
+It's important you tell us as soon as possible about any changes that may affect your assessment to help avoid an overpayment.

 Overpaid child support normally needs to be repaid to us.
 We recognise that this could cause difficulties and we’ll work with you to be sure any repayments are at an amount you can afford.
 If you're still entitled to receive ongoing payments, we'll usually arrange with you to reduce those payments by an agreed amount until we collect the overpayment.